EricRohlfs/blog/docs/html_tagged_template_literal.md

 ## Goals
 * Secure templates (no xss or vulnerabilities)
 * Improved developer experience
-* Allows to do all work like attach events before appending to the DOM
+* Allows developers to do work before painting to the DOM like attaching events to internal elements before painting to the DOM.
-* only use .innerHTML in one place in the entire code base.
+* Only use .innerHTML in one place in the entire code base.
 Have a linter plug in enforce this with the one exception being this function.

 The 'html' and ['createElement'](https://ericrohlfs.github.io/blog/custom_createElement.html) functions are a strong foundation for working with custom elements with minimal amount of helper code.